morganmazouchi/Delta-Live-Tables/README.md

 * [Delta Live Table Blog](https://databricks.com/discover/pages/getting-started-with-delta-live-tables)

 ## Setup/Requirements
-- Notebooks requires a running Databricks workspace.
-There is generator scripts located in Data Generators.
-Run 00-Retail_Data_CDC_Generator.py in Databricks to generate retail data for 2-Retail_DLT_CDC_sql and 01-Retail_Data_Generator.py to generate data for 1-Retail_DLT_sql.

 - Please use settings specified in notebook PipelineSettingConfig.json, and make sure you define the storage prior to creating you DLT pipeline.
-You need this storage path to be able to run Cmd 10 in 3-Retail_DLT_CDC_Monitoring notebook.
+You need this storage path to be able to run 3-Retail_DLT_CDC_Monitoring notebook.

 ### DBR Version